MIHIKACODES/blockbot/README.md

 ---

 ## 🔄 How It Works (The RAG Pipeline)
+It is broadly divided into two steps - **Ingestion and Retrieval.**

 **1. Ingestion**
-Extracting raw text from technical blockchain PDF whitepapers
+Extracting raw text from technical blockchain PDFs

 **2. Chunking**
-Splitting text into 500-character segments with overlap
+Breaking large documents into smaller, meaningful pieces (chunks) of text before creating embeddings and storing them in a vector database.

 **3. Embedding**
 Converting text into high-dimensional numerical vectors